ArchitSingh07/AgriContract/DEPLOYMENT_GUIDE.md

-# Deployment Guide
+# 🚀 Deployment Guide - CropContract Platform

-Complete guide to deploy AgriContract platform - Backend on Render and Frontend on Vercel.
+This guide explains how to deploy the CropContract platform with the backend on Render and frontend on Vercel.

+## 📋 Prerequisites

+- MongoDB Atlas account (for production database)
+- GitHub repository with your code
+- Render account (free tier available)
+- Vercel account (free tier available)

+## 🎯 Deployment Overview

+- **Backend**: Node.js Express API → Render
+- **Frontend**: React + Vite → Vercel
+- **Database**: MongoDB Atlas

 ---